Lewy Body Dementia: Information for Patients, Families, and Professionals

 There are two types of LBD—dementia with Lewy bodies and Parkinson’s disease dementia.
 The earliest signs of these two diseases differ but reflect the same biological changes in the brain.
 Over time, people with dementia with Lewy bodies or Parkinson’s disease dementia may develop similar symptoms.

-LBD affects an estimated 1.3 million individuals in the United States and accounts for up to 20 percent of people with dementia worldwide.
+LBD affects more than 1 million individuals in the United States.
 LBD typically begins at age 50 or older, although sometimes younger people have it.
 LBD appears to affect slightly more men than women.

 LBD is a progressive disease, meaning symptoms start slowly and worsen over time.
 The disease lasts an average of 5 to 7 years from the time of diagnosis to death, but the time span can range from 2 to 20 years.
 How quickly symptoms develop and change varies greatly from person to person, depending on overall health, age, and severity of symptoms.

-In the early stage of LBD, usually before a diagnosis is made, symptoms can be mild, and people can function fairly normally.
+In the early stages of LBD, usually before a diagnosis is made, symptoms can be mild, and people can function fairly normally.
 As the disease advances, people with LBD require more and more help due to a decline in thinking and movement abilities.
-In the late stage of the disease, they may depend entirely on others for assistance and care.
+In the later stages of the disease, they may depend entirely on others for assistance and care.

 Some LBD symptoms may respond to treatment for a period of time.
 Currently, there is no cure for the disease.
 Research is improving our understanding of this challenging condition, and advances in science may one day lead to better diagnosis, improved care, and new treatments.